Arokia-Bhavya/AwsSA/README.md

 - replication can replicate only delete marker not permanently delete
 - S3 standard used for frequent access
 - S3 standard IA is for infrequent access cost less than standard.use case Diaster Recover and backup.minimum storage 30 days
-- S3 one zone IA infrequent storing secondary backup.minimum storage 30 days
+- S3 one zone IA infrequent storing secondary backup.minimum storage 30 days.cost effective than S3 standard IA
 - S3 Glacier low cost storage for archiving
 - S3 Glacier instant retrieval is for ms retrievalminimum storage 90 days
 - S3 Glacier Flexible retrieval expedited ( 1 to 5 mins),standard(3 to 5 hrs),bulk(5 to 12hrs).minimum storage 90 days